 Khemris live and die by the numerical advantage.
 When you hear about numerical advantage, you may think of the traditional one consisting of having more players on the pitch than your opponent.
 Sometimes this is exactly it but, more often, a Khemri coach must instead work with an artificial numerical advantage.
 The idea is to use the Tomb Guardian’s massive strength to paralyze players in their tackle zones.
 For example, if each Tomb Guardian paralyzes two opposing players (4 Tomb Guardians X 2 opposing players = 8 paralyzed players), it leaves 3 free players to counter your own 7 remaining ones.
 This is, of course, a theoretical basis.

-On the pitch’s other end, if your opponent is a tiny bit experienced, he will try to counter you by scotching a single stupidly resistant player to each of your Tomb Guardians.
+On the other end of the pitch, if your opponent is a tiny bit experienced, he will try to counter you by scotching a single stupidly resistant player to each of your Tomb Guardians.
 The logic is obvious; your behemoth will not dodge away with his agility of 1.
 This is why a lot of the Khemri art of coaching lies in the wise preservation of the Tomb Guardians’ mobility until their decisive involvement or, failing, their reinstatement in the game.

 “A rule of thumb to evaluate if you are doing a great job with your Tomb Guardians is to compare their salaries ($100,000) to that of the players they are paralyzing.
 For example, immobilizing a $130,000 Bull Centaur with a Tomb Guardian is an excellent deal.
 You are doing fine if he immobilizes two $40,000 Zombies.
 At the other end of the spectrum, a $180,000 Block, Dodge, and Stand Firm Tomb Guardian paralyzing a single Zombie is a disaster.”